andrewpols/SudokuCV/README.md

   - After creating a Sudoku Solving algorithm, I found it was far too time-consuming to manually input the data of the grid manually.
   - Using computer vision automates this process, allowing quick, real-time solutions
+- **Tips For Use:**
+  - If using the video capture, try to ensure that you have the proper brightness/lighting for the camera to detect the grid.
+Inadequate lighting leads to rendering and processing issues.
+    - Try performing the video capture in a well-lit room, and consider turning your computer's brightness up.

 ## Tutorial: Image Examples